 explained doctor and medical director of Johanniter Luftrettung, Mumi Taleb in March.

 Johanniter Nederland invited its volunteers to join the call service, to stay in touch with one or more of the older people who would attend the organised holiday trips and gatherings under normal circumstances.
 The volunteers already have a relationship with these people and make regular phone calls for attention, listening and small talk.
 The office of Johanniter Nederland also takes requests for other needs such as grocery shopping.
 Our Dutch member is in contact with many volunteers that are usually active in institutions and cannot practice their profession anymore and tried to link a request with a volunteer living nearby this guest.
+To join the service, volunteers simply need to make a phone call to our Dutch member’s office and let them know about their contact wishes.
+Johanniter Nederland then provides them with the phone number of the guests agreed upon.
+Appointments with guests are then made to manage expectations; like how many times a volunteer will call per week and when they initiate these calls.
+A regular pleasant chat can work miracles.
+More information on the service (in Dutch) here.

 During self-isolation and social distancing, a friendly voice to talk to helps everyone who is feeling lonely.
 Having someone to talk to can really make the difference.
 Also, St John Ambulance is running a caring caller service.

-Johanniter Germany offers a listening line to show people they are not alone.
+Johanniter Germanyoffers a listening line to show people they are not alone.
 In this challenging time, anyone can call Johanniter Germany from Monday to Sunday from 9 am to 7 pm.
 The personnel on the phone listen and help with questions and topics that concern the callers.
 The service is anonymous, free of charge and without any time pressure for anyone who wants to have a conversation, exchange ideas or talk about everyday life.

 As part of their activities in the field of refugee aid and integration, Johanniter Germany provided general, basic information on the subject of coronavirus in various languages.
 These serve as a supplement to the official information materials of the Federal Center for Health Education, among others.
 The information sheets have been translated in cooperation with the Hanover Ethno-Medical Center and will be updated if necessary.
 Find the information in 12 languages (Arabic, Dari, English, Farsi, French, German, Italian, Kurdish, Russian, Spanish, Tigrinya and Turkish) here.